 Growing up in a small town west of Austin, Texas, Chef Phillip Yates first became interested in culinary arts at a very young age while learning to cook with his mother.
 After graduating at the top of his class in 2003 from the Western Culinary Institute in Portland, Oregon he was offered an internship with the Four Seasons Hotel in Austin, Texas.

 Phillip first joined the Grand America Hotel in 2007 and was quickly promoted to Executive Chef in 2009.
 Since then he has lead his team of chefs to host top companies, exquisite weddings, grand affairs for 3,000, as well as intimate receptions for world-renowned dignitaries.

-As Executive Chef and Director of Culinary Operations, Phillip continues to bring a new dimension of excellence to the hotel’s signature restaurant, banquet and catering facilities.
+As Director of Culinary Operations, Phillip continues to bring a new dimension of excellence to the hotel’s signature restaurant, banquet and catering facilities.

 A native of Acapulco, Mexico, Chef Soberanis brings more than 20 years of culinary experience to his position at The Grand America Hotel.
 Previously, he held the position of sous chef for both The Little America Hotel and The Grand America Hotel.